Overview of Last Will and Testament Washington DC

 A valid last will and testament must be signed by the testator (the person making the will) in the presence of at least two competent witnesses, who must also sign the will.

 In Washington, DC, a will must be in writing and signed by the testator at least 18 or older.
-A holographic will (one that is completely handwritten) can also be valid; however, it is best to have an attorney draft your will to ensure all requirements are met.
+A holographic will (one that is completely handwritten) can also be valid; however, it is best to have a District of Columbia wills attorney draft your will to ensure all requirements are met.

 Can I Write My Own Will in D.C.?